 Filing out the Availability Challenge Form

-Make sure that the “Fixed Broadband” tab is selected on the upper right side of the map.
+Make sure that the “Fixed Broadband” tab is selected on the upper right side of the map, and that you are on type of service that you wish to challenge (business or residential).
+If you wish to challenge both the business and residential services reported by a provider, you will need to submit separate challenges to each reported service.
 After you select the Availability Challenge link on the right side of the location’s address, a form will open.

 - Click “Select” next to the provider whose service you want to challenge.